CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 ### Salary range

-Indicative salary range: £30,000 to £50,000 (depending on experience) + 5% pension contribution.
-Twice a year, 20% of profits are shared among the staff.
+Indicative salary range: £30,000 to £50,000 (depending on experience) + 5% pension contribution + profit share scheme (in which employees share 20% of the profits, twice a year).